This game has a notes page

 All or Nothing

 This mini-game is called いちかばちか (All or Nothing) and the explanation screen appears to be for an early version of Chance Time.
 Instead of various symbols to transfer stuff between players, however, according to the unused advice text, the blocks featured Mario and Bowser marks, and you had to get the Mario mark to win the game.
-This mini-game was likely removed because it depended too much on luck.
-As can be expected, you are taken to the final version of Chance Time after leaving this screen.
+This mini-game was likely removed because it depended too much on luck, although it can be accessed via the debug menu and Random Play.
+As can be expected, you are taken to the final version of Chance Time after leaving this screen, although due to the unusual means of access and the fact that the data processes it as a 1 player minigame when at least 2 characters will be featured on screen, it freezes in place after the blocks are hit.
 This minigame can be accessed with the GameShark code 810ED5DE 0001.

 Tour de Mario